Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-The procedure for computing the Fourier transform is based on a draft transform proposed in \cite{Peeters2018a}.
-It is assumed that every field depends on an independent spatial parameter, unless several fields lie within the operand of the same partial derivative, in which case the fields share the spatial parameter with respect to which the operand is being differentiated.\footnote{Note that the Fourier transform algorithm does not convert a field \(A\) to a marked Fourier transform \(\mathcal{F}_{N}(A)\) if \(A\) is not differentiated, for there is little purpose for the Fourier transform in that situation, and \(A\) might as well be taken to refer both to the field and its Fourier transform.} Let \(\mathcal{E}\) be a position-space expression and ``fields" be the set of fields which appear in the expression.
-For each term in \(\mathcal{E}\), it is desired to replace every partial derivative \(\partial_{a}\) with a momentum-space parameter \(i k_{a}\), and to replace every field \(A\) in the operand of the derivative with a Fourier transform \(\mathcal{F}(A)\).
-Since there are typically multiple partial derivatives, which can be taken as differentiating with respect to distinct spatial parameters, distinct numbered momentum parameters are necessary.
-The intended transformation is accomplished for each term by defining a number \(N\) and looping through the factors of the term.
-If a factor is a partial derivative, then looping through the factors in the operand of the derivative,\footnote{Notice the tacit assumption that the operand of the derivative is a product and not a sum.
-This amounts to the supposition that \(\mathcal{E}\) has already been simplified and canonicalized, e.g., by ``Evaluate."} each factor \(A\) is replaced with the Fourier transform \(\mathcal{F}_{N}(A)\) with respect to the \(N\)th momentum parameter.
-Then, looping through the indices on the partial derivative (which may be a multiple derivative), for each index \(a\), the parity of the index is gathered and a momentum parameter \(i k_{N}{}^{a}\) or \(i k_{N_{a}}\) is created.
-Finally, a new product is created consisting of the coefficient of the partial derivative, all \(k_{N}\)'s (for the \(N\) corresponding to the partial derivative), and the Fourier-transformed operand of the derivative, and this product replaces the partial derivative and its original operand. \(N\) is augmented after each partial derivative so that the next partial derivative is converted to a unique momentum parameter, as desired.
-Algorithm \ref{alg:fourier} shows detailed pseudo-code for this symbolic Fourier transform.
+It is necessary in the later algorithms of this chapter to transition to and from momentum-space, so we present here algorithms for computing symbolic Fourier and inverse Fourier transforms.
+Our procedure for the former is based on a draft transform sketched in \cite{Peeters2018a}.
+We assume that every field depends on an independent spatial parameter, unless several fields lie within the operand of the same partial derivative, in which case the fields share the spatial parameter with respect to which the operand is being differentiated.\footnote{Note that the Fourier transform algorithm does not convert a field \(A\) to a marked Fourier transform \(\mathcal{F}_{N}(A)\) if \(A\) is not differentiated, for there is little purpose for the Fourier transform in that situation, and \(A\) might as well be taken to refer both to the field and its Fourier transform.} The algorithm ``Fourier'' (see Algorithm \ref{alg:fourier}) replaces every term in an inputted position-space expression \(\mathcal{E}\) with a new term, consisting of the coefficients of the old term, a momentum parameter \(i k_{N_{a}}\) for every partial derivative \(\partial_{a}\) in the old term, and a Fourier-transformed field \(\mathcal{F}_{N}(A)\) for every field \(A\) in the old term.
+Here, \(N\) is an integer identifying the corresponding partial derivative, and it identifies every momentum parameter with the Fourier transforms of the fields in the operand of the corresponding partial derivative.